 On March 14, 1958, the RIAA presented its first Gold Record Award to Perry Como for Catch A Falling Star (RCA Victor 47-7128, released in December 1957) in recognition of having sold a minimum of 1,000,000 copies in the US.

-This was followed on July 8, 1958, with the first Gold Record award to an LP album when the soundtrack album to the movie Oklahoma!
-(Capitol SAO-595, released in August 1955) passed the million dollar mark.
+This was followed on July 8, 1958, with the first Gold Record award to an LP album when the soundtrack album OKLAHOMA!
+(Capitol SAO-595, released in August 1955) passed the million-dollar mark.

 Obviously, by mid-1958, Oklahoma! had sold the requisite 830,000 copies to qualify for and receive the fist RIAA Gold Record for an LP.
 According to Joseph Murrells, the album passed the million mark in copies sold in 1959 (although the additional sales may include those outside the US).
 2